+2.10.
 The common proposal form contains extensive questions of the handing of undertakings by firms, including the register of undertakings, as this is a good risk indicator for insurers.

-The main issues to be kept in mind with regard to the register of undertakings are the importance of using a good format and the importance of actively managing the register once it is in a good format.

-The advantages of keeping your register in good format include:

-- 1. enhanced understanding of your firm's risk exposure; - 2. the register acts as a powerful indicator to underwriters that your firm's risk exposure in this area is minimised, which puts the firm into a lower risk category; - 3. the register allows you to track and monitor the status of transactions; - 4. the register highlights undertakings which are in a high risk category and permits you to prioritise them; and - 5. the register is an excellent supervision tool.
+- 2.11.
+The main issues to be kept in mind with regard to the register of undertakings are the importance of using a good format and the importance of actively managing the register once it is in a good format. - 2.12.
+The advantages of keeping your register in good format include: - (a) enhanced understanding of your firm's risk exposure; - (b) the register acts as a powerful indicator to underwriters that your firm's risk exposure in this area is minimised, which puts the firm into a lower risk category; - (c) the register allows you to track and monitor the status of transactions; - (d) the register highlights undertakings which are in a high risk category and permits you to prioritise them; and - (e) the register is an excellent supervision tool.